Arlene Limas: Career

-Limas made history when she became the first American to win a gold medal at the 24th Olympic Games in Seoul, Korea in taekwondo, which made its Olympic debut as an exhibition sport.
-She is a member of the Taekwondo Hall of Fame.
+In 1998 Limas made a comeback and won the US National Taekwondo Championship.
+She was an Olympic hopeful for the 2000 Olympics, having won the 1999 US National Team Trials, but she failed to qualify and retired after 29 years of competition.
+Limas is a member of the Taekwondo Hall of Fame.
 Limas was inducted June 20, 2019 into the National Polish-American Sports Hall of Fame located in Troy, Michigan.